9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 -   The variable `name` will be bound to `"Close Calls"`.
 -   The variable `authors` will be bound to `["John Long"]`.

-Because pattern matching acts as the inverse of construction, it\'s sometimes referred to as /de/construction.
+Because pattern matching acts as the inverse of construction, it's sometimes referred to as /de/construction.

 :::: note